-Note:

-This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.

-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.

-Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.
+Note: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment operated in a commercial environment.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference for radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be